corndel-swe/js-supportbank-woodde-ubs/docs/day-2-exercises.md

 ## Exercise 2: Error Handling

+In this exercise, we'll be creating functionality that checks the validity of a `id` string according to certain criteria.

 To run the tests for this exercise, use `npm run test:d2e2`.

 - [ ] Have a look at the